-Thames21 has been entrusted by the Land of the Fanns Partnership Scheme to improve three rivers in the Land of the Fanns landscape: the Rom/Beam, the Ingrebourne, and the Mardyke.
+Thames21 has been entrusted by the Land of the Fanns Partnership Scheme to improve three rivers in the Land of the Fanns landscape: the Rom/Beam, the Ingrebourne, and the Mardyke, where we are creating and restoring habitat in the valley.
 These three rivers are all Thames tributaries, flowing north to south.

 Improving river habitats

 As in many other areas, these rivers have become separated from their flood plain, artificially straightened and now suffer from pollution.
 As a result of the fragmented landscape, local communities are no longer accessing the rivers as they did in the past.

 Over the next four years we will enhance each river corridor in a number of ways: improving the physical condition of the river and floodplain to boost wildlife; eradicating invasive non-native plants such as Japanese knotweed; improving access to and signage on the rivers; and reconnecting the community to their river through events, training and volunteering.